Firesphere/silverstripe-newsmodule/README.md

 ## Features

 * Handle news and impressions besides the news.
 * Support for OG-data on some servers (some servers refuse for some reason).
-Check here for the OG-module: `https://github.com/tractorcow/silverstripe-opengraph`
+Check here for the OG-module: [`OpenGraph module`](https://github.com/tractorcow/silverstripe-opengraph)
 * History of URL-segments.
 * Support for custom comments.
 * Akismet support.